The best local movers for San Jose to Rochester moves

 - Rochester’s population is about 78% less than San Jose.

-- Rochester's public transportation has a score of 6 out of 10 versus San Jose's higher score of 7.
+- Rochester’s public transportation score of 6 out of 10 is lower than San Jose’s score of 7.

 - Rochester is more walkable than San Jose with a score of 61 out of 100 vs San Jose’s 51 out of 100.

-- Both Rochester and San Jose have the same bike-friendliness score of 62 out of 100, meaning Rochester is about as safe for cyclists as San Jose.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Rochester and San Jose have similar bike-friendliness scores (62 vs 60), meaning Rochester is about as safe for cyclists as San Jose.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Rochester’s crime rate is lower than San Jose with a score of 37.54 compared to San Jose’s 47.73.
 This means that Rochester neighborhoods are safer than 37.54% of all U.S. neighborhoods, and San Jose neighborhoods are safer than 47.73%.